-Can Changing a Product’s Brand Name Improve Its Public Image?
+Can Changing High Fructose Corn Syrup’s Name Improve Its Public Image?

 Would a new name change the public’s perception of high fructose corn syrup?
 The makers of high fructose corn syrup are counting on it.
 The Corn Refiners Association (CRA) wants to use the new name corn sugar on food labels in an attempt to change its image as the cause of obesity and a contributor to other medical concerns like diabetes and liver disease.
 According to the CRA, the goal of the name change is to “eliminate consumer confusion”.